-Since 2014 and to the present day, he has worked as Syllabus Advisor to the board, and in both 2015 and 2019, his position extended to the role of Deputy Chief Examiner.
-This at times also required periods as Chief Examiner, including line management of the entire examiner panel (100+ examiners worldwide).
+Since 2014 and to the present day, he has worked as Syllabus Advisor to the board, and in both 2015 and 2019, his position extended to—and continues to be—the role of Deputy Chief Examiner.
+This at times has required periods as acting Chief Examiner, and includes line-management of the entire examiner panel (presently 125 examiners worldwide).

 Stu has written magazine articles, contributed to c.50 drum, guitar, piano, theory and vocal grade books, written Grade 7 & 8 drum pieces for Yamaha Music Board (UK), and in 2003, founded Slater Drum School which now teaches Guitar, Bass, Drums, ukulele and theory in schools / privately in Wiltshire.
 With c.200 weekly students, 6 teachers and 100% exam pass rate, it was incorporated to Wiltshire Music School Ltd in 2015.